Guveren/Assignment2/Azoom_Nguveren_A2_README.md

 Essentially, this is a small snippet of what we will be doing ![gifA](https://github.com/Guveren/Assignment2/blob/master/images/gifA.gif)

 ### 2.2.
 Format the resume using Jekyll themes
-On the course of formatting our resume, we might want to include  a few additions in order to enhance it's visual appeal.
+On the course of formatting our resume, we might want to include  a few additions in order to enhance its visual appeal.
 We will integrate Jekyll themes into our resume, this is a very simple and quick process.
 > 1. While on your GitHub page, navigate your way to the working repository.
 > 2. Select the **Settings** button on the top-left of the panel menu.
 > 3. Under the **GitHub pages** panel, click on the **choose template** button.